dgoodwin/gophoto/README.md

 Preferred method of deployment is within a Docker container.
 A Docker compose configuration is provided to quickly build the container from source and launch with an accompanying PostgreSQL database. docker-compose can be used to quickly teardown and recreate this environment.

+TODO: This is temporary but make sure you edit docker-compose.yml to point to a directory on your system with some photos to import.

 ```
 $ sudo docker-compose build
 $ sudo docker-compose up -d
+$ sudo docker-compose run --rm gophoto goose up
 ```

 Use the `docker logs` command on each container to view activity and logging.

-Use `docker-compose rm` to destroy the environment completely.
+Use `docker-compose stop && docker-compose rm` to destroy the environment completely.

 # Running From Source